DYMO is embodying the vision of the Holy Father, Pope Francis:

 - 2002 First camp committee formed to move responsibility of planning DYMO camp from Board of Directors to group of volunteers selected by DYMO Camp directors

-- At DYMO there is no such thing as a non-perfect camper.
-All of our campers are perfect.
+- At DYMO there is no such thing as a non-perfect teen.
+All of our teens are perfect.
 There is no one type of teen that we are trying to minister to.
 We feel that all teens should have the opportunity to experience Jesus Christ, alive in their lives, in a means that resonates with them.

-- Scholastic students, those struggling academically, those high in their spirituality, those who need more encouragement, those who have many questions about Catholicism, those who have learned much about our faith, and everyone in between.
-You will find all types of high school teens at DYMO camp.
+- From Scholastic students to those struggling academically; From those high in their spirituality to those who need more encouragement; From those who have many questions about Catholicism to those who have learned much about our faith; and everyone in between.
+You will find all types of high school teens at DYMO Retreat.